 Joan’s first (official) marriage was to the devilishly handsome actor, Douglas Fairbanks Jr., in 1929.
-Her second marriage was to actor Franchot Tone in 1935, whom some say was pined over by Bette Davis (WTF Joan, no girl code???)
+Her second marriage was to actor Franchot Tone in 1935, whom some say was pined over by Bette Davis (clearly Joan didn't follow girl code).
 Her third marriage was to actor Phillip Terry, in 1942.
-Her last marriage, in 1955, was to then-CEO of Pepsi Cola, Al Steele.
-Poor Al died of a heart attack just four years into their marriage, and Joan continued on the board of directors for Pepsi-Cola until 1973, when she was “forcibly retired”.
+Her last marriage, in 1955, was to then-CEO of Pepsi Cola, Alfred Steele.
+Poor Al died of a heart attack just four years into their marriage, and Joan continued on the board of directors with Pepsi-Cola until 1973, when she was “forcibly retired”.

 But there is a rumored fifth marriage--and would be first marriage--for Joan.
 According to Bette & Joan: The Divine Feud by Shaun Considine, Crawford married saxophone player James Welton in 1925.
 Allegedly, the pair met in New York, where she was dancing in a Broadway production called “Innocent Eyes”, while he played in the orchestra.
 If true, the marriage was brief--Joan never discussed it (at least not publicly).

-Not-so-fun fact: Christina has recently been alleging that Joan killed Al Steele, possibly by pushing him down the staircase.
+Not-so-fun fact: Christina recently alleged that Joan killed Al Steele, possibly by pushing him down the staircase.
 Ehhhhhhh....I'll let Renee handle my sentiment on this one.

-Not-so-fun-fact: After the baby mama came back for little Christopher #1, she wound up selling him, again!
+Not-so-fun-fact: After the baby mama #1 came back for little Christopher #1, she wound up selling him--again!